Carchyj/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that delete the file betty
+script that deletes the directory my_first_directory that is in the /tmp directory.